Home Vancouver Events Calendar Festivals and Events in Vancouver Fort Langley May Day Parade and Fair

 JAZZ CONCERTS IN JULY

-Another exceptional event that features later in 2024 is the Odlum Brown Fort Langley Jazz and Arts Festival.
-It’s a terrific event that features live music, art displays and other fun activities (many of which are free)!
+Another exceptional event that features in the summer is the Fort Langley Jazz and Arts Festival.
+It’s a terrific event featuring live music, art displays, and other fun activities (many of which are free)!
 There is arguably no better time to be in Fort Langley than in the summer when the Jazz festival takes place!

 About May Day in Fort Langley

 The parade is impressive for a small community and worth the trip out to see, especially if you have young children.
-The May Day event in the park is small, simple and of most interest to locals and folks with children taking part in the performances, but still worth a look if you’re in the area.
+The May Day event at the fort is small, simple, and of greatest interest to locals and to people with children taking part in the performances, but still worth a look if you’re in the area.

-The town of Fort Langley is one of Vancouver’s best places any time of the year, but especially on special occasions like this.
+Together with the parade and the park festival, the fort activities make Fort Langley a great place to visit on the Victoria Day Long Weekend.
+The town is one of Vancouver’s best places any time of the year, but especially on special occasions like this.

 Fort Langley Parade and Community Hall